 - User Interface is meant for a specialist performing the testing.
 This layer is aimed at simulator parameters control for simulation of various situations.

 - Simulation Logic - the main layer of architecture imitating the behavior of automation objects depending on parameters set by tester, output signals of tested system and logic set in a simulator.
 The result of operation of this layer is displayed by user interface and is transferred to the tested system in the form of input signals.

 - Communication – the layer, which is responsible for information transfer between simulator and tested system.

 There are two main variants for the implementation of a lower layer of architecture: hardware simulator and software simulator.

 Physical channel of tested system are connected to the simulator on the principle "input channel-to-output channel”, and vice versa.
-As one variant for the implementation of simulation logic - PLC, and as user interface - the suitable HMI package for SCADA system, may be used.
+As one variant for the implementation of simulation logic - PLC, and as user interface - the suitable HMI package for SCADA system, can be used.

 - Software and hardware part of tested system, including channels for input/output signals, are tested simultaneously.

 - Sufficient base of free hardware, which by number of signals is directly proportional to tested system dimensions, is required.

 - The time for wiring of connections between the simulator and tested system should be taken into account.

 It may be supposed that hardware simulator is suitable for testing small (according to the number of input/output signals) automation systems or systems consisting of small independent subsystems.